 When I tell him that I like to surf at dawn, he says, “You better take the board and keep it at your house!”

-Later, when we finally interview him, he says that he only has ten minutes for the interview, because he’s a very busy man.
+Later, when we finally pin Ivan down for a chat for our Local Knowledge series, he says that he only has ten minutes for the interview, because he’s a very busy man.
 We think he’s joking.

 It’s this kind of attitude that would drive a New Yorker nuts.
 It wouldn’t fly in London, Tokyo or Sydney either.
 But here, in Manuel Antonio?
 Well, all I can do is be a little more than jealous as I head back to the house.
 That’s life in Costa Rica!

-Q. So, what do you most love about you what you do?
+Q. So, what do you most love about being a surfing instructor in Manuel Antonio?

 A. I love it because I’m at the beach every day.
 It’s not too busy.
 I’m surfing all day, talking to people.
 I love what I do.

-Q. Why should people come to Costa Rica?
+Q. Why should people come to Costa Rica and specifically to Manuel Antonio?

 A. The perfect beaches, the bays, the mountains, and we have waves every day.